LinusP217/practice_repo/README.md

 ## Introduction
-This repo containing learning material for GitHub
+This is my practice repo for learning Git and GitHub.

 ## Resources for Learning
 * YouTube Videos